 ISI develops a breakthrough emulation engine that easily runs legacy software while greatly speeding operations.
 Instruction sets aren’t yet standardized, and the engine slashes the need to continually rewrite software for new computers.

-Clockwise in photo, beginning at top center: John Heafner, Leroy Richardson, Tom Ellis, unknown, Jerry Pipers, Balzer, Louis Gallenson, Rob Stotz, unknown, Gary Albert, Marin Yonke, Donald Oestreicher, Ralph London.
+Clockwise in photo, beginning at top center: John Heafner, Leroy Richardson, Tom Ellis, unknown, Jerry Pipers, Robert Balzer, Louis Gallenson, Rob Stotz, unknown, Gary Albert, Martin Yonke, Donald Oestreicher, Ralph London.

 ARPANET Voice (VoIP)

 ISI's Danny Cohen implements online voice communications, the first use of packet switching for real-time voice applications.
 Voice transmission goes on to become fundamental to webcasts and other uses, such as Skype.